Fruit or Fire

 Remain in me, and I will remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.
 (John 15:4)

-be thrown into the FIRE. who don’t produce good fruit, and therefore, get cut off by the Father.
-They died spiritually.
-The one’s cut off were not never really saved people, as the once saved always saved teachers might want us to believe.
-Instead, they were initially in the vine, that is, in Christ, the same as the other branches which continued in the vine.
+who don't produce good fruit.
+It is fruit or fire -- abide or burn.
+The cut off branches died spiritually.
+The ones cut off were not never really saved people, as the once saved always saved teachers might want us to believe.
+Instead, they were initially in the true vine, that is, in Christ, the same as the other fruitful branches, which continued in the true vine.
 Both types of branches had the same opportunity to be fruitful.

 The cut off branches withered after being severed from the vine, just like what we would observe in the natural.
 See also Lk.
 8:6.
 For a branch to wither (or die) shows it had life in it before then or it would be impossible for it to wither.
-Things that are dead and lifeless, such as a rock, cannot wither.
+Things that have always been dead and lifeless, such as a rock, cannot wither, as those branches did.

-Those branches are sustained by their connection to the vine.
-The cut off branches (Christians who lost their salvation over fruitlessness) die spiritually and get thrown into the fire.
-Remember, it fruit or fire.
+The fruitful branches are sustained by their connection to the vine, while the cut off branches (Christians who lost their salvation over fruitlessness) died spiritually and got thrown into the fire.
+Remember, it is fruit or fire.
 Their destiny is much different from the branches who remain in and with the vine.
 The branches remaining in the vine continue to live because of the vine.
 This is just like:

 He who has the Son has life; he who does not have the Son of God does not have life.
 (1 John 5:12)